johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

                  style='display: block; margin-left: auto; margin-right: auto; max-height: 500px' />

-The first thing you may notice is the clump of users in the upper-right quadrant.
-This tells us community notes users are overall right-leaning (though possibly this is an artifact of the way I sampled the data).
+There is clump of users in the upper-right quadrant because community notes users are overall right-leaning.
 But notice also that the helpfulness factor for these users is mostly above zero.
-They are mostly biased towards helpfulness; their votes can't be entirely explained by their politics.
+They are also mostly biased towards helpfulness.
+These users are more likely to upvote posts that support a right-wing worldview, **and** also more likely to upvote posts that are helpful.

 ### Common Ground